 If you simply cannot afford to buy all of the items that we have listed, it’s perfectly fine to limit yourself to just the essentials.
 As long as you have food, water, shelter, and first aid basically covered with whatever makeshift items you can come up with, it’s better than nothing.

 Once you have your bug out bag ready to go, you can focus on stocking up on other essentials like food, water, ammunition, and so on.
-Just like how you put together your bug out bag, take it slow and easy and only add a few items at a time.
+As with your bug out bag, take it slow and easy and only add a few items at a time.
 Your stockpile may start out looking pathetic but in time it will grow.

 Figuring out where to store everything is going to require the most thought.
-Remember the old adage to never keep all of your eggs in one basket?
+Remember the saying to never keep all of your eggs in one basket?
 That could not be any truer when it comes to prepping.

-One place where you should be able to find secret space is underneath chairs or couches with skirts, or excess cupboard spaces, base cabinets, and corners in bathrooms and kitchens.
+One place where you should be able to find secret space is underneath chairs or couches with skirts, or unused cupboard spaces, base cabinets, and corners in bathrooms and kitchens.

 You can store canned goods in back corners of square cupboards with round plates or in the corner base cabinets.
 How many of us are actually willing to crawl inside those things while stretching our arms as far as they’ll go and dislocating a disc or shoulder?

-Just bear in mind that most foods and all water will need to be stored in cool and dry locations away from sunlight, so storing them by a sunny window in the room is not an option.
+Just bear in mind that most foods and all water will need to be stored in cool and dry locations away from sunlight, so storing them by a sunny window in a room, or in an attic is not an option.
 Doing so will contaminate your water and make it more unsafe to drink than not having any water at all.

 One of the most common questions from teenage preppers is how to prepare themselves for combat and self-defense in a TEOTWAWKI scenario.
 While it is key to know self-defense techniques in a WROL environment, it’s just as if not more important to learn about situation awareness.